jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (a) enable proceedings to be commenced under the Summary Proceedings Act 1957 or the Criminal Procedure Act 2011 against—
     (i) a child aged 12 or 13 years who is alleged to have committed an offence (other than murder or manslaughter) for which the maximum penalty available is or includes imprisonment for life or for at least 14 years; or
     (ii) a child aged 12 or 13 years who is alleged to have committed an offence (other than murder or manslaughter) for which the maximum penalty available is or includes imprisonment for at least 10 years but less than 14 years and who is a previous offender; and
-  (b) require to be brought before a Youth Court to be dealt with in accordance with this Act, and provide certain protections for, a child of that kind against whom proceedings under the Summary Proceedings Act 1957 or the Criminal Procedure Act 2011 have been commenced for an offence of that kind; and
+  (b) require to be brought before the Youth Court to be dealt with in accordance with this Act, and provide certain protections for, a child of that kind against whom proceedings under the Summary Proceedings Act 1957 or the Criminal Procedure Act 2011 have been commenced for an offence of that kind; and
-  (c) strengthen and expand the orders available to a Youth Court sentencing or otherwise dealing with a child or young person against whom a charge is proved before a Youth Court, including by ensuring that measures for dealing with offending address the causes underlying the offending.
+  (c) strengthen and expand the orders available to the Youth Court sentencing or otherwise dealing with a child or young person against whom a charge is proved before the Youth Court, including by ensuring that measures for dealing with offending address the causes underlying the offending.
 (2) A child aged 12 or 13 years is a previous offender for the purposes of subsection (1)﻿(a)﻿(ii) if, in accordance with section 272(1A) or (1B) (as substituted by section 14(2) of the Children, Young Persons, and Their Families (Youth Courts Jurisdiction and Orders) Amendment Act 2010), he or she has been—
-  (a) proved before a Family Court to have committed an offence for which the maximum penalty available is or includes imprisonment for life or for at least 10 years; or
+  (a) proved before the Family Court to have committed an offence for which the maximum penalty available is or includes imprisonment for life or for at least 10 years; or
-  (b) convicted by the High Court of murder or manslaughter; or (c) convicted by a District Court or the High Court, as a result of an election of jury trial made in a Youth Court, of 1 or more offences (other than murder or manslaughter) for which the maximum penalty available is or includes imprisonment for life or for at least 14 years; or
+  (b) convicted by the High Court of murder or manslaughter; or (c) convicted by the District Court or the High Court, as a result of an election of jury trial made in the Youth Court, of 1 or more offences (other than murder or manslaughter) for which the maximum penalty available is or includes imprisonment for life or for at least 14 years; or
-  (d) proved before a Youth Court to have committed 1 or more offences (other than murder or manslaughter) for which the maximum penalty available is or includes imprisonment for life or for at least 14 years.
+  (d) proved before the Youth Court to have committed 1 or more offences (other than murder or manslaughter) for which the maximum penalty available is or includes imprisonment for life or for at least 14 years.
 (3) The amendments made by a provision of that Part apply only— (a) in respect of an offence committed or alleged to have been committed after the commencement of that provision; and (b) in accordance with subsection (4) in respect of an offence committed or alleged to have been committed before the commencement of that provision.